The Department of Communication’s nationally ranked graduate program is distinguished

 - If you have official transcripts sent by the institution, they will be uploaded by the admissions department.

 2. Submit payment for the application fee (fee is $55.00 for domestic students, $65.00 for international students).
 Applications will not be considered complete until the payment is processed.

 In addition to the Application, materials and fee, International Students are also required to verify your English proficiency.1.
-TOEFL or IELTS scores must be submitted to the Admissions Department by November 15th.
+TOEFL, IELTS, or Duolingo scores must be submitted to the Office of Admissions by November 15th.